 A member or LAR who elects to participate in the CDS option must complete the self-assessment in Form 1582 and, if applicable, complete any assessment required by the member's program.

 A member or LAR who is not able to complete the self-assessment must appoint a designated representative (DR) to participate in the CDS option.
-The person appointed as the DR by the member or LAR must:

-be willing to serve as the member's or LAR's DR for participation in the CDS option;

-be or become actively involved with the member; and

-complete the self-assessment in Form 1582, and any assessment required by the member's program.

 The MCO service coordinator presents the information on Form 1582 and allows the member or LAR to choose between the CDS option or the Agency Option (AO).
+The MCO service coordinator develops the member’s service plan according to policy and CDS option rules.

-8222.1 Choosing an FMSA and the CDS Option
+8222.1 Choosing the CDS Option and an FMSA

-Revision 19-1; Effective June 3, 2019
+Revision 20-1; Effective March 16, 2020

-The managed care organization (MCO) service coordinator presents a list of contracted financial management services agencies (FMSAs) and home and community support services agencies (HCSSA) providers.
-The member must select:

-an FMSA to perform Consumer Directed Services (CDS) financial management services (FMS); and

-an HCSSA provider to deliver all other STAR+PLUS Home and Community Based Services (HCBS) program services that are not delivered under the CDS option.

-If the member or legally authorized representative (LAR) chooses and is able to participate in the CDS option, the MCO service coordinator proceeds to Form 1583, Employee Qualification Requirements, and Form 1584, Consumer Participation Choice.
+If the member or legally authorized representative (LAR) chooses and is able to participate in the Consumer Directed Services (CDS) option, the MCO service coordinator proceeds to Form 1583, Employee Qualification Requirements, and Form 1584, Consumer Participation Choice.
 The MCO service coordinator:

 provides Form 1583 information on the additional responsibilities of being an employer in the CDS option and who may or may not be hired in the CDS option;

 shares Form 1584 indicating the applicant's, member's or LAR's selection of the CDS option;

 obtains the applicant's, member's or LAR's dated signature on Form 1583 and Form 1584, if applicable;

 signs and dates the forms; and

+assists the member or LAR in choosing a financial management services agency (FMSA).

-presents a list of contracted financial management services agencies (FMSAs) an employer must choose from to provide a list of FMSAs.
+The MCO service coordinator presents a list of MCO-contracted FMSAs and home and community support services agencies (HCSSA) providers.
+The member or LAR must select:

+an FMSA to provide CDS financial management services (FMS); and

+an HCSSA provider to deliver all other STAR+PLUS Home and Community Based Services (HCBS) program services that are not delivered under the CDS option.

-The MCO service coordinator develops the individual service plan (ISP) according to STAR+PLUS HCBS program policy and CDS option rules.
+The MCO service coordinator develops the individual service plan (ISP) according to STAR+PLUS and STAR+PLUS HCBS program policy and CDS option rules.

 8222.2 Declining the CDS Option